20kdc/byond-data-docs/formats/DMB.md

 This version is the GEN Version.

 If it's below 222, information is not available on these versions at this time.
+There's also some problem in this document or the current implementation of it regarding versions below 230.

 Known versions always follow with one of two line types: